Black Box Diaries: Synopsis

 This film, her feature-length directorial debut, depicts Shiori Itō's journey into her investigation of the sexual violence she experienced.

 When Itō met with Noriyuki Yamaguchi, he was the Washington, D.C. bureau chief of TBS, a major broadcaster in Japan.
 He was famous for his articles on Prime Minister Shinzo Abe and known for having ties with influential government officials.

 The film starts with security camera footage of a hotel in Tokyo, showing a taxi at the entrance.
 In this video, Yamaguchi is dragging the severely intoxicated Itō out of the car and holding her up as he heads toward the hotel room.

 After this night, Itō filed a report with the police, claiming that she had been sexually assaulted using a date rape drug.
 However, the police refused to accept the case, citing a lack of evidence beyond Itō's memory.

 When Itō's side obtained the hotel surveillance footage, the police began to move forward with Yamaguchi's arrest and investigation.
-However, at the very last moment before the arrest, the investigation was inexplicably halted, and the case was dropped without indictment.
+However, as police were waiting – with the arrest warrant – for Yamaguchi to disembark a flight, they received orders to halt immediately; the investigation was inexplicably halted, and the case was dropped without indictment.
+In late 2017, Michiyoshi Yunoki, a politician in Japan's House of Representatives, asked in a House hearing if the arrest had been halted because negative publicity at the time might have prevented Yamaguchi's biography of Abe from being published.

 Faced with the failure of the investigation, Itō decided to come forward publicly.
 She attended the press conference in person, and made an accusation by revealing both her own and the other party's real names.
 This was extremely rare in cases of sexual violence in Japan and sparked widespread public reaction.
 As a pioneering figure in Japan's MeToo movement, which was gaining momentum worldwide at the time, a wave of support arose from women who resonated with Itō's experience.
 However, she also faced a storm of online slander, with accusations that she had a political intention aimed at attacking the government.

 Enduring a storm of relentless defamation and the anguish of sexual violence, Itō continued investigating the case for over 7 years and ultimately won a civil lawsuit against Yamaguchi.

 After Itō's historic accusation, several women in Japan also came forward with their real names to report sexual violence.
 This movement served as a catalyst, leading to the revision of laws on sexual offenses in 2023, making non-consensual sexual acts legally punishable in Japan, as in other countries.

 One of the key figures in the film is "Detective A".
 He was the one who directly leaked to Itō the crucial information that an arrest warrant had been issued but suppressed.
 The film suggests this decision was made by high-ranking government officials.

 Constructed with her smartphone recordings and other private video footage, the documentary depicts Itō's agony and reflections, shedding light on the sexual violence in Japan.